New color matched ultra-light scope rings for the new March 8-80×56 MAJESTA High Master Wide Angle Scope

-Video showing fiber dot in March dual reticle from 1.5x-10x in 6 levels of illumination.
+Video of the center fiber dot in March Shorty Scope dual reticle

 We took a video of the fiber dot in a March dual reticle with a Triggercam.
 This shows the fiber dot illumination in a dual reticle from 1.5x-10x in 6 levels of illumination and when turned OFF.
 We switched from the brightest state to the darkest state in 6 steps.
 The darkest level of the illumination is “1”.
 As the fiber dot is placed in the Second focal plane of the dual reticle, the size of the fiber dot does not change regardless of the magnification.
 The fiber dot reticle is much brighter than the glass reticle because the LED light is guided by fiber.
 Dual reticle is available in 1-10×24 shorty scope.
 Fiber dot reticle is available in 1-4x24SFP, 1-10x24SFP, 2.5-25x42SFP, 2.5-25x52SFP as well as 1-10x24Shorty FFP dual reticle scope.